3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: Conclusion

 \section{Conclusion}

 In this paper, we presented 3D near-field high resolution mmWave radar imaging technique based on a combination of virtual MIMO array and SAR.
-We described the model as well as the image reconstruction method at length and at the end applied the algorithm to the experimental data gathered from a virtual MIMO array FMCW radar operating at $77\;\rm GHz$ and showed the final result.
-Combination of a virtual MIMO array and SAR offers a low cost imagery system with lower complexity and higher speed which can be used to produce high resolution 3D radar images.
+We described the model as well as the image reconstruction method at length and at the end applied the algorithm to the experimental data gathered from a virtual MIMO array FMCW radar operating at $77\;\rm GHz$ and presented the final results.
+Combination of virtual MIMO array system and SAR concept offers a compact and cost-effective imagery system with lower complexity and higher speed which can be used to produce high resolution 3D radar images.